stefanofa/awesome/TOPICS.md

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
 Build infrastructure intuitively on any cloud using familiar languages 🚀

-## containers

-*   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
-Build infrastructure intuitively on any cloud using familiar languages 🚀

 ## dotnet

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language.
 Build infrastructure intuitively on any cloud using familiar languages 🚀